 Peter Matthews is an artist whose studio is in the ocean and shore.
-He spends hours allowing the water and elements to guide his hand as he draws and paints.
-His practice also embraces film, sculpture and photography as he immerses himself in the environment and records its deep impressions.
+He creates paintings while immersed in water.
+Hours can pass as he allows the sea and elements to engulph him as he draws and paints.
+His practice also embraces film, sculpture and photography as he responds to the environment and records its deep impressions.
 Peter was a key exhibitor in Water Rising, our exhibition for Spring 2019.

 Peter Matthews was born in Derby, lives in Leicestershire and regards Cornwall as his spiritual home.
 He has a natural affinity with the sea, but spent much of his youth exploring the countryside.
 He always enjoyed solitude as he explored the forests and rivers of Derbyshire.
 A graduate of Nottingham Trent University, Matthews has since 2007 created his work almost exclusively in the earth’s oceans.
 He deliberately crosses the world from, Cornwall to Hawaii, Chile to Taiwan.
 In the water he can spend long periods—ranging from hours to days.
 He floats or submerges himself in the ocean, bobbing in the water, thinking, watching, making art.

 “The fluid mid-point between sea and land, thought and form”